Marcellus E. Wright Sr.: Personal life

 Marcellus E. Wright was born on April 8, 1881, in Hanover County, Virginia, the son of Anthony Westley Wright and Isabella Wright (née Granger).
 His father was a Confederate veteran who saw military service during the American Civil War at the Battle of Gaines's Mill.

 In 1906, Marcellus Wright married Ritta Brink Stovall at a ceremony which took place in Henrico County, Virginia.
 The marriage resulted in two children: Marcellus Eugene Wright Jr. and Frances Stovall Wright.
 Marcellus Wright Sr. was active in local politics as a member of the Democratic Party, and with his wife was involved in the Church of Christ, Scientist.
 He died on December 7, 1962, of what were reported to be natural causes, and is buried in Hollywood Cemetery.

 Multiple members of the Wright family went on to make a name for themselves in architecture.
 In 1936, Marcellus E. Wright Jr. joined his father's architectural firm; he later became a leading light of Virginia architecture as a principal of Marcellus Wright Cox & Smith.
 Oscar Pendleton Wright, brother to the senior Wright, entered into partnership with noted Richmond firm Carneal & Johnston, where he worked on local projects such as St. Joseph's Villa.

-During his life, Marcellus Wright Sr. served as an active member of the Sons of the American Revolution, and from 1939-1940 was President of its Richmond Chapter.
+During his life, Marcellus Wright Sr. served as an active member of the Sons of the American Revolution, and from 1939 to 1940 was President of its Richmond Chapter.
 He was also a Freemason, having attained the thirty-second degree in the Scottish Rite.